heikadog/zml/zml.md

 342. Roxy (@wolfdemongodess.bsky.social) is an open zoophile.
 Though they don't say it on Bluesky, they identify as one on Twitter: (<https://archive.today/nkwBl>).
 343. Kumori (@kumottatenki.bsky.social), Pebble (@pebbeanz.bsky.social/@pebbeanspam.bsky.social), Ri-Ri/Akechi/Den (@risley1circus.bsky.social), Zooraus (@zooraus.bsky.social), Pyre (@hestieon.bsky.social), Lash's Bashes (@lashsbashes.bsky.social), and talnsin (@talnsin.bsky.social) are open zoophiles.
 344. Fiber Dog Z (@fiberdogz.bsky.social), ren (@natsus4ki.bsky.social), bi dmv guy (@dmvzooboy.bsky.social), and Dogs (@zoobottom.bsky.social) are open zoophiles.
+345. HornyDragon (@hornydragonperv.bsky.social) supports zoophiles.
+They replied to an open zoophile saying "if your friend comes out to you as a zoophile, you have a moral obligation to support them and their love" with "I agree:" (<https://archive.today/1ph4K>).
+346. Dansburst Studios (@dansman1729.bsky.social) made a YouTube video defending zoophilia: (<https://archive.today/Vhtet>).